Haitian deportation in the United States: Resumption of removals to Haiti after the earthquake

-Policies under the Trump administration
+Policies under the first Trump administration

 In 2017, the Trump administration decided to end the Temporary Protection Status (TPS) for all Haitians in the United States.
 He ceased the Haitian TPS because it had gone on too long and was becoming permanent rather than temporary as it was anticipated to be.
 The termination was said to take effect in July 2019, eighteen months later, to create a smooth transition for Haiti, the United States, and the Haitian Immigrants previously under TPS.
 Various officials agreed that it was a good decision, however it was considerably controversial both nationally and abroad.

 After this news was released, many politicians and experts expressed strong opinions opposing the termination of the Haitian Temporary Protection Status, including Jessicah Pierre, Bill Nelson, and Ileana Ros-Lehtinen.
 They argued that the status of Haiti was still not safe for its refugees to return home.
 Recently, members of the United States Congress have introduced a Haitian Deportation Relief Act suggesting the suspension of Haitian deportation due to the recent outbreak of the COVID-19 pandemic.
 Congresspeople including Frederica Wilson, Bennie Thompson, Eliot Engel, and others, believed Haiti to be significantly more unfit to support a large number of deportees during these times.

 As required by the orders in Saget v.
 Trump and Ramos v.
 Nielsen, the Temporary Protected Status designation for Haiti remained in effect pending further court order.
 Beneficiaries under the TPS designation for Haiti will maintain their status.
 The department of United States Citizenship and Immigration Services automatically extended TPS documents through January 4, 2021.

 Policies under the Biden administration

 In September 2021, a group of approximately 15,000 migrants, about 95% of whom were Haitian, resided in a camp under a bridge between Del Rio, Texas and Mexico.
 On September 24, 2021, United States Secretary of Homeland Security Alejandro Mayorkas stated that approximately 2,000 had been deported to Haiti on 17 flights, while 5,000 were awaiting processing by Homeland Security agents, and approximately 8,000 had returned to Mexico.
 Thousands were freed inside the U.S. to await immigration hearings, with some 2,000 released in Houston alone, contradicting the administration's statement that Haitians entering illegally were subject to immediate deportation.
 By the morning of September 24, 2021, all migrants had been removed from the camp near Del Rio.

 On September 23, 2021, United States Special Envoy for Haiti Daniel Lewis Foote resigned in protest of the Biden administration's policies regarding Haitian deportations, stating that "armed gangs" had made Haiti so dangerous that US officials were "confined to secure compounds".

+In April 2024, after a months long pause on deportations to Haiti, the Biden administration resumed deportations to Haiti despite the ongoing crisis.

+As of May 2022, over 18,000 Haitian nationals seeking asylum have been expelled under Title 42.